ni/niveristand-routing-and-faulting-custom-device/Docs/User Guide.md

 Each state contains a collection of connections.
 Each connection consists of a source and destination endpoint on a routing module.
 By default, no connections are added.
 Add connections to establish connections between the DUT and the I/O. A single connection cannot span multiple routing modules.
 Define multiple connections, one for each routing module, to connect a signal spanning multiple routing modules.

 Map a ring control on a VeriStand screen to a routing channel to set the current state.
 Set the current state to change the active connections between the DUT and the I/O. Existing connections from the previous state are disconnected before new connections from the current state are connected.
-Connections that remain unchanged from the previous state to the current state do not create an error.
+Connections that remain unchanged from the previous state to the current state do not glitch.

 The following image displays how to configure a ring control on the VeriStand Editor.